ELSA - Emotional Literacy Support Assistant

 What is an ELSA?

 An ELSA is an Emotional Literacy Support Assistant.
 ELSAs are trained and supervised by educational psychologists.
-We have two ELSAs at Powell’s: Mrs Collings and Mrs Wrigley (and Mrs Fonte and Mrs Robertson are also currently completing their training).
+We have four ELSAs at Powell’s: Mrs Collings and Mrs Wrigley, Mrs Fonte and Mrs Robertson.
 ELSAs aim to help to ensure that children feel happy in school.

 The ELSA intervention is part of our holistic approach to meeting the needs of our pupils at all levels.
 We consider emotional literacy support to be very similar to delivering a maths or English intervention, to help support a child in the areas that they need.
 Being emotionally supported will also help a child to reach their potential educationally by reducing any barriers to learning.
 We know that a happier child will always be more ready and open to learn.

 ELSAs help children to understand their emotions and respect the feelings of those around them.
 They provide a consistent private space, time, and the opportunity for children to think about their personal circumstances and how they manage them.

 Mrs Wrigley and Mrs Collings in our lovely ELSA room

 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are fun and ELSAs are trained to use a range of activities such as games, role-play with puppets or arts and craft to support the child.
 ELSA sessions can take place in our ELSA rooms or outside, they are relaxing areas to help children feel nurtured.